Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 But when we have an under or over-active immune system, we are at a greater risk of developing infections, getting sick, and other health conditions.

-Kids and aging adults are two main groups of people that need to be even more mindful of boosting their immune system as they are more likely to get sick but right now it should be a focus for all of us.
+Kids and aging adults are two main groups of people that need to be even more mindful of boosting their immune system as they are more likely to get sick but it should really be a focus for all of us.

 The good news is, we’ve got you covered — these 11 tips can help you boost your immune system on a daily level and improve your health.

 To maintain a healthy immune system, it needs plenty of micronutrients and essential nutrients to operate effectively.

 Therefore, loading up on vitamin and mineral-rich foods is one of the best things you can do for your immune system!